Where Is Your Tower?

 I have a satellite dish.
 Can I get ABC 7 on satellite?

-WWSB ABC 7 is now available on satellite television, exclusively on DirecTV.
+WWSB ABC 7 is now available on satellite television via DirecTV and Dish Network.
 Subscribers to DirecTV's HD Access tier of channels will be able to watch WWSB ABC 7 on HD Channel 40.

 WWSB ABC 7 is carried on multiple subscription services, including Comcast, Bright House, Verizon, and also free over the air on the new digital channel 40.1.

 Brighthouse Cable in Manatee on Channel 7 and 1007 in HD